Brookline Golf Course

 Designed by Wayne Stiles and John Van Kleek in 1933, Brookline Golf Course is one of 35 Stiles & Van Kleek designs in Massachusetts.
 While the routing of the golf course seen today largely reflects their original plans, the course has gone through a few transformations, mainly due to land acquisitions along the property's perimeter adding length and additional characteristics.

 At over 6,300 yards, Brookline Golf Course is a great test for all players.
-With multiples set of tees, it suits the beginner very well and will always give the accomplished player a challenge.
+With multiple sets of tees, it suits the beginner very well and will always give the accomplished player a challenge.